 \subsection{Similarity Search Results}

-Tables~\ref{Res_Cora}-\ref{Res_DBLP(Subgraph)} give similarity search results on Cora, Citeseer, BlogCatalog, Flickr and DBLP(Subgraph).
-For query time, we only consider the time consumed by calculating the distance between the query node and all remainder nodes, which contributes to the main computational overhead for similarity search, and report the time averaged over all query nodes (in milliseconds).
-We also provide the search speedup of BinaryNE compared with baselines.
-For continuous and discrete embeddings, the best and second best performer is highlighted by \textbf{bold} and \underline{underline}, respectively.
+Tables~\ref{Res_Cora}-\ref{Res_DBLP(Subgraph)} give similarity search results on Cora, Citeseer, BlogCatalog, Flickr, and DBLP(Subgraph).
+For query time, we only consider the time consumed by calculating the distance between the query node and all remaining nodes, which contributes to the main computational overhead of similarity search, and report the time averaged over all query nodes (in milliseconds).
+We provide the search speedup of BinaryNE compared with baselines.
+We also perform paired t-tests between the search precisions delivered by BinaryNE and baseline methods, where we use $\bullet$ ($\circ$) to indicate that BinaryNE is significantly better (worse) than the compared baseline methods at $95\%$ significance level.
+For all methods, the best and second best performers are highlighted by \textbf{bold} and \underline{underline}, respectively.

-From Tables~\ref{Res_Cora}-\ref{Res_DBLP(Subgraph)}, we can see that BinaryNE consistently achieves the best precision and MAP among discrete embedding methods with significant advantage over the second best performers, and provides comparable or better search results than continuous embedding methods.
-This is attributed to BinaryNE's ability to effectively encode both network structure and node content features into node binary codes, which are informative enough to measure node similarity accurately.